 Diet: Omnivorous, but primarily eats rabbits and small rodents.
 They will also eat fruit, berries, insects, birds, and reptiles.

 Breeding information: The breeding season is preceded by an increase in barking.
 Mating usually occurs in January and February.
 Females will use an old Woodchuck burrow, a rock cavity, or a hollow log for their den.
 Gestation lasts between 49-56 days, so 1-10 (usually 4-6) young are born in March or April.
 The dark grayish-brown pups are cared for by both parents until they are weaned around 8-10 weeks.

-Status in Tennessee: Red Fox can be common in parts of Tennessee.
-They are both hunted and trapped in the state.
+Status in Tennessee: Red Fox can be common in all parts of Tennessee.

 - Food that is not eaten is cached under dirt, grass, or leaves for a later meal.